 ARTICLE III: OFFICES

-The ISR shall have and continuously maintain in the State of Illinois, USA, a registered office and a registered agent whose office is identical with such registered office, and may have such other offices inside or outside the State of Illinois as the Executive Committee may from time to time determine.
+The ISR shall have and continuously maintain in the State of Illinois, USA, a registered office and a registered agent whose office is identical with such registered office, and may have such other.

 ARTICLE IV: MEMBERSHIP